 Now, a major character who is odd-looking and emotionally stoic is practically inviting pressure to be softened, to make him or her more ‘likeable’.
 Yet Spock was popular precisely because he was odd-looking and emotionally stoic.
 Suddenly the nerds had a hero.
 That wasn't the original intention, it was Captain Kirk who was the hero.
 At first, Spock's cold logic was used for exposition and as a dramatic device by which to illustrate the superiority of Kirk's more 'human' approach to problem solving.
 Gradually, over the course of the original series his character was enriched without ever being compromised - even during the campy third season - which is a credit to the integrity of the writers and the late Leonard Nimoy.
 By the time Star Trek reached the big screen, Spock's character arc reached its zenith when he saved the day as a result of his stoic commitment to logic in the face of certain death.
 The devastated reaction of his grieving friend provided all the sentiment the moment called for.

-Twin Peaks, on the other hand, despite its paradigm shifting impact on television, was, if we're being objective, only ever great when David Lynch was in the director's chair; its second season suffered greatly in his absence after he absconded to make Wild at Heart.
+Twin Peaks, on the other hand, despite its paradigm shifting impact on television, was always watchable but only truly great when David Lynch was in the director's chair.
+Its second season suffered greatly in his absence after he absconded to make Wild at Heart.
 He did eventually return to salvage the final episode but it was too late to save the series; entropy and sentimentality had set in - Major Briggs being a particularly egregious example of character softening - the ratings declined and the show was cancelled.
 Thankfully, this time around, Lynch has co-written (with Mark Frost) and directed all 18 episodes, so we can likely expect a more coherent vision (or at least as coherent as Lynch can be).
 Although, personally, I'll probably be happy just to hang out in the red room again and luxuriate in Angelo Badalamenti's music.